sri-arjuna/SWARM/docs/README.md

 --------

-You want scripts that work nice in GUI and console, on different plattforms, therefor with different bash builddirs and still work?
+You want scripts that work nice in GUI and console, on different plattforms, therefor with different bash builds and bindirs and still have them work?

-You want the end user to edit files, but dont know what applications they might have installed?
+You want the end user to edit files, but dont know what applications, like leafpad or gedit, they might have installed?

 Always thought that such a wide terminal window looks empty?
-Did you ever thought it would be nice to have text left, right and even centered?
+Did you ever thought it would be nice to have text left, right and even aligned to the center??

 You want to structure your scripts in folders and access scripts in there from the command line?